 Prepare, File One or Multiple State Tax Return(s) Only

 The IRS and the States have ruled (not eFile.com) that a taxpayer can NOT just e-File one or more State returns alone without also eFiling the Federal Return.
 This is because of the tax data on a Federal is to a great degree identical to that of a state tax return.
 Thus, state tax agencies depend on IRS data verification during the eFiling process.
 As a result. a state tax return can only be e-filed together with an IRS or Federal Income tax return not just here on eFile.com but anywhere.

-However, you can PREPARE one or all 44 State Income Tax Returns plus the District of Columbia without also e-Filing an IRS return via the eFile.com tax app even if you already have e-filed or filed a Federal Tax Return and it has been accepted by the IRS.
-Please consider to prepare and e-File your Federal and State Tax Returns on eFile.com next time - it will save you time and money.
+However, you can PREPARE one or all 41 State Income Tax Returns plus the District of Columbia without also e-Filing an IRS return via the eFile.com tax app, even if you already have e-filed or filed a Federal Tax Return and it has been accepted by the IRS.
+Please consider preparing and e-Filing your Federal and State Tax Returns on eFile.com next time - it will save you time and money.

 The eFile.com tax preparation app - start now - lets you prepare and download your state tax return(s).
 When done, print all state income tax returns for one low price - not one price per state.
-Compare that to Turbotax® and H&R Block® who charge up to $44.95 per state! eFile.com charges only $28.95 for ALL your state income tax returns.
+Compare that to Turbotax® and H&R Block® who charge up to $44.95 per state! eFile.com charges only $28.00 for ALL your state income tax returns.

 If you prepared and e-filed your federal tax return on either Turbotax® or H&R Block®, you can still prepare and print to file all your state income tax return(s) on eFile.com for one low price.
 However to save you time and money, we invite all Turbotax® and H&R Block® users to use eFile.com for BOTH their Federal return and state return.
 Not only will you save, you can e-file BOTH your federal and state returns, and you also have the benefit of superior Taxpert support.